 Am I Pregnant?

 Think you might be pregnant?
 Your first step is to take a pregnancy test.
-The Women's Center of Eastern Connecticut can provide you with a lab quality urine pregnancy test, and can discuss the results with you in minutes.
+The Women's Center of Eastern Connecticut can provide you with a lab quality urine pregnancy test, of which the results can be discussed in minutes.
 All our services are free and confidential.
 Check out our Pregnancy Calculator to determine how far along you might be.

-Cramping.
-Some women experience mild uterine cramping early in pregnancy.
+Some women experience mild uterine cramping early in pregnancy

 Reference from Mayoclinic.org May 2019 article.
 Read more about pregnancy and symptoms at mayoclinic.org